pip is a command line program. When you install pip, a

-Requirements files are used to hold the result from pip freeze for the purpose of achieving repeatable installations.
+Requirements files are used to hold the result from pip freeze for the purpose of achieving Repeatable Installs.
 In this case, your requirement file contains a pinned version of everything that was installed when

-python -m pip freeze > requirements.txt pip install -r requirements.txt
+python -m pip freeze > requirements.txt python -m pip install -r requirements.txt

 pkg1 pkg2 pkg3>=1.0,<=2.0

 Constraints files are requirements files that only control which version of a requirement is installed, not whether it is installed or not.
-Their syntax and contents is nearly identical to Requirements Files.
-There is one key difference: Including a package in a constraints file does not trigger installation of the package.
+Their syntax and contents is a subset of Requirements Files, with several kinds of syntax not allowed: constraints must have a name, they cannot be editable, and they cannot specify extras.
+In terms of semantics, there is one key difference: Including a package in a constraints file does not trigger installation of the package.

 Use a constraints file like so: